Opus (audio format): Hardware

-Patent Claims
+Patent claims

 As an open standard, the algorithms are openly documented, and a reference implementation (including the source code) is published.
-Broadcom and the Xiph.Org Foundation own software patents on some of the CELT algorithms, and Skype Technologies/Microsoft own some on the SILK algorithms; each offers a royalty-free perpetual for use with Opus, reserving only the right to make use of their patents to defend against infringement suits of third parties.
+Broadcom and the Xiph.Org Foundation own software patents on some of the CELT algorithms, and Skype Technologies/Microsoft own some on the SILK algorithms; each offers a royalty-free perpetual license for use with Opus, reserving only the right to make use of their patents to defend against infringement suits of third parties.
 Qualcomm, Huawei, France Telecom, and Ericsson have claimed that their patents may apply, which Xiph's legal counsel denies, and none have pursued any legal action.
 The Opus license automatically and retroactively terminates for any entity that attempts to file a patent suit.

-In September of 2022, UK-based Vectis IP Ltd announced their plans to collect and enforce any available patents to extract royalties from manufacturers of hardware using Opus, via a then upcoming patent pool for Opus.
-Members of the pools include Dolby International AB, Dolby Laboratories Licensing Corporation, and Fraunhofer-Gesellschaft zur Förderung der angewandten Forschung e.V.
-However, the program makes an exception for open-source software, applications, or content that developers or providers distribute separate from hardware devices (i.e. PCs, smartphones, IP phones, smart TVs).

-Vectis IP launched the patent pool in January of 2023 with a list of over 300 patents and terms for licensing.
-Their price per unit is .15 Euros with an annual cap of 15 million Euros.
-However, earlier licensees will instead pay a per unit price of .10 Euros with an annual cap of 10 million euros.